leandrosimoes/Jaime/README.md

 # DEPRECATED

-This tool is deprecated since two of main launchers for Windows is not part of the [Windows Powertoys](https://docs.microsoft.com/en-us/windows/powertoys/run)
+This tool is deprecated since now [Windows Powertoys](https://docs.microsoft.com/en-us/windows/powertoys/run) have a great launcher integrated

 # Jaime
 Jaime is the butler that everyone wants!
 Specially for programmers!